eggvr-png/Intelligence-Dampening-Sphere/README.md

+## I only made this as a joke.
+Don't use this.
+Please.
+Also I'm not gonna work on it anymore
 # Intelligence-Dampening-Sphere
 I AM NOT A MORON!
 YES YOU ARE.
 YOUR THE MORON THEY BUILT TO MAKE ME AN IDIOT!